dadrian/dadrian.io/content/mantras.md

 20. If it's broken, fix it.
 21. Product management is storytelling?
 No!
 Compliance is storytelling!
 22. Writing academic papers is also storytelling.
 So is pitching a startup.
+23. The best defense against layoffs is to not join useless teams, and to do a good job (estarkism)